affinidi/affinidi-trust-registry-rs/README.md

 ## Manage Trust Records

+**Note:** This section applies only when DIDComm is enabled.
+See [Run with DIDComm Enabled](#run-with-didcomm-enabled) for setup instructions.

-You can manage trust records stored in the Trust Registry using DIDComm by sending messages to the Trust Registry’s DID.
-DIDComm provides a secure, interoperable way to exchange messages between administrator and Trust Registry, making it ideal for trust record operations such as creating, updating, or querying records.
+You can manage trust records stored in the Trust Registry using DIDComm by sending messages to the Trust Registry's DID.
+DIDComm provides a secure, interoperable way to exchange messages between an administrator and the Trust Registry, making it ideal for trust record operations such as creating, updating, or querying records.

-For reference, see the [test-client implementation](./test-client/), which demonstrates how to build DIDComm clients and send these messages.
+For reference, see the [test-client implementation](https://github.com/affinidi/affinidi-trust-registry-rs/tree/main/test-client), which demonstrates how to build DIDComm clients and send these messages.

 To run the sample client and interact with the Trust Registry: